 What Are Functional Requirements?

 Functional requirements specify which functions your system (or system component) must have.
 In other words, they define what your custom software needs to do.
-If these requirements are not met, the software fails; it’s non-negotiable.
-The most common functional requirements examples are (1) use cases and (2) document descriptions.
+When these requirements go unmet, the software fails.
+They are non-negotiable.

 Use Case

-Use cases can be numbered lists with text or diagrams that describe user actions.
+Use cases can be numbered lists with text, or diagrams that describe user actions.
 Each use case illustrates behavioral scenarios through one or more functional requirements.
-First, a set of use cases is selected — and then an analyst can derive the functional requirements that need to be implemented in order for each use case to be fulfilled.
-In the diagram below, a navigational use-case model for a conference management system is proposed.
-Each main functionality is associated with user roles: And here’s an example of a use case numbered list for a subway ticket machine:
+First a set of use cases is selected, and then an analyst derives the functional requirements needed to fulfill each one.

 Written Document Descriptions